PeteBoucher/Weather-Station-Pi/README.md

 5 (SCL).
 Multiple sensors can be connected in series (daisy chain).
 Check the pinout and voltage requirements on your sensors if they differ from my HW.

+The weather sensors I used are terminated in rj11 telephone jacks, so I bought a cheap telephone dual wall socket and wired the pins in use to GPIO and 3V3 or GND pins as appropriate.

 Web UI
 ------
 Theres a simple flask web interface.
 To use it install the Python package manager